Deovandski/deo-embercli-website/README.md

 2. ember install ember-cli-blanket
 3. npm install --save-dev ember-cli-sass
 4. ember install ember-cli-bootstrap-sassy
+5. For Heroku Deployment, you may need to purge the cache with heroku repo:purge_cache -a APPNAME

 Something not working after update?
 Compare diffs and let me know what I missed by opening an issue.